ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 After you clone the origin repo on your local computer, run these commands from a command-line tool:

-1. Install the npm modules used by the Angular Classicproject.
+1. Install the npm modules used by the Angular Classic project.
     In a command line tool on your local computer:

     1. Navigate to your `git` workspace.